esakal/react-workshop/workshop-guides/1-novice/novice-1.md

 ```
 - [ ] run the project and make sure it works
 - [ ] replace the logo implementation with [svg as component](https://facebook.github.io/create-react-app/docs/adding-images-fonts-and-files#adding-svgs)

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/19)

 ### Ticket Novice-1.1 (remove irrelevant parts)
 > You can continue your work or checkout and continue with branch [novice-1.1](https://github.com/esakal/react-workshop/tree/novice-1.1)